memmaptensor/inknhue/README.md

 ```

 ## Inference using Gradio
-From the project root folder, run this shell command:
+From the project root folder, run
 ``` shell
 python app.py
 ```
-Then access the app [locally](http://127.0.0.1:7860) with a browser.
+Then access the app [locally](http://127.0.0.1:7860) with a browser

 You'll need your original b&w manga and a Style2PaintsV4.5 colorized version for the model inputs.
 The model performs best with `blended_smoothed_careless` priors.
 Learn more about Style2Paints here: [lllyasviel/style2paints](https://github.com/lllyasviel/style2paints)